csc-training/hip-programming/docs/01-introduction.md

 ::: notes

-On the left we have the CPU with it's dedicated memory
+On the left we have the CPU with its dedicated memory

-On the right we have the GPU with it's dedicated memory
+On the right we have the GPU with its dedicated memory

 :::

 # How do I use the GPU?

 :::::: {.columns}
-::: {.column width="50%"}
+::: {.column width="40%"}
 To use it, you have to

 1. Copy memory from CPU to GPU
 :::
-::: {.column width="50%"}
+::: {.column width="60%"}
 ![](img/copy_h2d.png){.center width=100%}
 :::
 ::::::